ibm-cloud-docs/citrix-netscaler-vpx/getting-help.md

 {:note: .note}
 {:important: .important}

-# Getting Help and Support for Citrix NetScaler VPX
+# Getting Help and Support for Citrix Netscaler VPX
 {: #getting-help-and-support-for-citrix-netscaler-vpx}

-If you have problems or questions when using Citrix NetScaler VPX, you can get help by searching for information or by asking questions through one of the forums listed below.
+If you have problems or questions when using {{site.data.keyword.vpx_full}}, you can get help by searching for information or by asking questions through one of the forums listed below.
 You can also open a support ticket.

 When using the forums to ask a question, tag your question so that it is seen by the IBM© Cloud development teams.

-* If you have technical questions about the Citrix NetScaler VPX, post your question on [Stack Overflow](https://stackoverflow.com/search?q=citrix-vpx+ibm-cloud) and tag your question with "citrix-vpx" and "ibm-cloud".
+* If you have technical questions about the {{site.data.keyword.vpx_full}}, post your question on [Stack Overflow](https://stackoverflow.com/search?q=citrix-vpx+ibm-cloud) and tag your question with "citrix-vpx" and "ibm-cloud".
 * For questions about the service and getting started instructions, use the [IBM developerWorks dW Answers](https://developer.ibm.com/answers/topics/citrix-vpx.html?smartspace=ibm-cloud) forum.
 Include the "citrix-vpx" and "ibm-cloud" tags.

 See [Getting help](https://{DomainName}/docs/get-support?topic=get-support-using-avatar) for more details about using the forums.